fastapi/fastapi/docs/tutorial/openapi-callbacks.md

 Let's first see how the normal API app would look like before adding the callback.

-It will have a *path operation* that will receive an `Invoice` body, and a query parameter `callback_url` that will contain the URL to "call back".
+It will have a *path operation* that will receive an `Invoice` body, and a query parameter `callback_url` that will contain the URL for the callback.

 This part is pretty normal, most of the code is probably already familiar to you: